 We’ve gathered six of Nvidia’s finest GTX 1080s and tested them for performance, overclocking, noise and design.

-The GTX 1080 wowed the gaming world when it arrived on the scene earlier this year.
+The GTX 1080 wowed the gaming world when it arrived on the scene.
 Since then, all manner of rivals and cheaper options have come along, but nothing has quite matched the GTX 1080 for outright power – unless you consider the Titan X a consumer card.

-The time has come to look at the third-party market and understand the differences between the custom models on offer and the Founders Edition that launched back in May.
+The time has come to look at the third-party market and understand the differences between the custom models on offer and the Founders Edition.

 Here, we’re looking at five third-party options and the Founders Edition, rating them for heat, noise, overclockability and that all-important, super l33t design – well, most of those things.